YusongWang/aptos-utils/README.md

 PR is open, wellcome to PR new feture, Thank you.

 # Future
 - batch generate account.
 - transfer with contract. no need use wallet,batch 100 account in one tx.
 - Wait mint started and auto mint for may account.

 # TODO
+- batch transfer balance to owner
-- transfer nft to owner account .
+- batch transfer nft to owner account .
-- Or list nft on bluemove.
+- batch Or list nft on bluemove.

 # System require.